KonstantinasFalkovskis/UsersList/README.md

 For data persistance, as a database, used Jpa technology without any data base.
 Also project use dinamical modals to showing views.

-<h5>So  this web application example is very easy and simple to beginners to learning becaose of simple implementation of code.
-Web application test also are included.
+<li>So  this web application example is very easy and simple to beginners to learning becaose of simple implementation of code.
+<li>Web application test also are included.

 I hope my web application let You better understand Spring framework especially Spring boot & Jpa persistance and data handling.
-Have a nice learning. </h5>
+Have a nice learning.

 <h3>Users list form database</h3>
 <img src="images/list.png" title = "Users list form database"/>